datastax/pulsar-jms/README.md

 </dependency>
 ```

-That file contains only Fast JMS for Pulsar code and transitively imports the Apache Pulsar client and the Jakarta JMS 2.0 specifications JAR.
+That file contains only Starlight for JMS code, and transitively imports the Apache Pulsar client and the Jakarta JMS 2.0 specifications JAR.

 You can also use a "fat" JAR that includes all dependencies: